 There is also this version available on YouTube which was produced for the UCL Centre for Early Modern Exchanges – directed by Dr Emma Whipday and produced by Dana Kovarik.

-The Pedler’s Prophecy attributed to Robert Wilson – possibly dated a LOT later than this (especially if by Wilson).
+The Pedler’s Prophecy sometimes attributed to Robert Wilson, but not so sure – possibly dated a LOT later than this (especially if by Wilson).
 This is a really problematic play as it features a lot of unpleasant anti-immigrant dialogue – but it could be trying to be a clever satire.
 It’s unclear as it’s also really weird.
 We’re very interested in workshoping some of this text in the future to figure out what the play is trying to do.
 Exploring session available.

 King Darius by Somebody/s – we recorded an exploring session and it threw up so many questions about what the hell this play is.
 It’s either a genius work of experimental theatre or it’s… a bit of a mess.
 Or both.
 Either way, watch the videos.